dilipsarkar/com.commontime.cordova.splunk-mint/README.md

 ## Configuration via config.xml

-There are three preferences available for configuration in the `config.xnl` file:
+There are 5 preferences available for configuration in the `config.xnl` file:

 * `splunk_android_api_key`, which specifies the Splunk API key for Android.
 * `splunk_ios_api_key`, which specifies the Splunk API key for iOS.

+As alternative to the splunk cloud you can use your own HTTPEventCollector
+* `splunk_hec_url`, which specifiy your url to your HTTPEventCollector
+* `splunk_hec_url`, which specifiy your Token to access your HTTPEventCollector

+And submit some extra data
 * `splunk_extra_data`, which specifies any extra data to be uploaded in the event of a crash; this is a string representation of a JSON object whose values are all strings.

 For example: